Ibezito Ogbonna: Club career

-Ogbonna was born on 27 March 1983, in Sokoto, Nigeria, starting to play football in 1998 at Enugu Rangers, afterwards playing for Nigerdock and Sharks.
+Ogbonna was born on 27 March 1983, in Sokoto, Nigeria and began playing football in 1998 at Enugu Rangers.
+Subsequently, he moved for two years to Nigerdock and then played one year for Sharks.

-In 2003 he went to play for Hapoel Tel Aviv in the Israeli Premier League, scoring 11 league goals in his first season, also making his debut in European competitions as he played in both legs of the 1–0 aggregate loss to Gaziantepspor from the first round of the 2003–04 UEFA Cup.
-In the 2005–06 season, Ogbonna scored nine goals which helped Hapoel finish runner-up in the league, also in the same season he won the first trophy of his career, the Israel State Cup.
-In the following season he won another State Cup with the club and made eight appearances in the 2006–07 UEFA Cup campaign, helping Hapoel get past Domžale and Glasgow Rangers, netting a goal against the first, reaching the group stage of the competition where he netted once in a 2–2 draw against Rapid București.
+In 2003, Ogbonna joined Hapoel Tel Aviv in the Israeli Premier League, scoring 11 league goals in his first season.
+He also made his debut in European competitions by playing in both legs of the 1–0 aggregate loss to Gaziantepspor in the first round of the 2003–04 UEFA Cup.
+In the 2005–06 season, Ogbonna scored nine goals which helped Hapoel finish runner-up in the league and won the Israel State Cup.
+In the following season he won another State Cup with the club.
+Ogbonna also made eight appearances in the 2006–07 UEFA Cup campaign, as Hapoel got past Domžale and Glasgow Rangers, with him netting a goal against the first, reaching the group stage where he scored once in a 2–2 draw against Rapid București.

-In June 2007, Ogbonna was transferred to CFR Cluj in Romania, coach Ioan Andone describing him:"Special force.
+In June 2007, Ogbonna was transferred to CFR Cluj in Romania, with coach Ioan Andone describing him:"Special force.
 He has to work on his physical training.
 He hits equally well with the left and the right".
 Because of his physique he was compared to the boxer Mike Tyson.
-He made his Liga I debut on 1 August when coach Andone sent him on the field in the 86th minute in order to replace Eugen Trică in a 1–0 away win over Oțelul Galați.
+He made his Liga I debut on 1 August when coach Andone sent him in the 86th minute to replace Eugen Trică in a 1–0 away win over Oțelul Galați.
 His following appearance was when he replaced Emmanuel Culio in the 84th minute of a 2–2 draw against Politehnica Timișoara.
-Afterwards he got injured and did not make any further appearances until the end of the season as CFR won The Double which were the first trophies in the club's history.
+Afterwards he got injured and did not make any further appearances until the end of the season as CFR won The Double, marking the first trophies in the club's history..

-In the following years he played at clubs from various countries, firstly at South African Premiership side, Kaizer Chiefs, then going at Albanian club, Apolonia Fier, Tunisia's EGS Gafsa from which he went to Atyrau in the Kazakhstan Premier League, then in the 2011–12 Macedonian First Football League season he won the title with Vardar Skopje, contributing with two goals scored in 12 matches.
+In the following years, Ogbonna played for clubs from various countries, first at South African Premiership side Kaizer Chiefs.
+Subsequently, he went to Albanian club, Apolonia Fier and then signed for Tunisia's EGS Gafsa.
+His next spell was at Atyrau in the Kazakhstan Premier League.
+In the 2011–12 Macedonian First Football League season, he won the title with Vardar Skopje, contributing with two goals scored in 12 matches.

-He relocated to Israel in 2017, ending his career at Agudat Sport Ashdod in the fourth league.
+Ogbonna relocated to Israel in 2017, ending his career at Agudat Sport Ashdod in the fourth league.

 International career

-Ogbonna played for Nigeria under-23 at the 2008 Summer Olympics qualifiers but was not part of the squad that went at the final tournament.
+Ogbonna played for Nigeria under-23 during the 2008 Summer Olympics qualifiers, but was not part of the squad that went to the final tournament.